If you are unable to pay your taxes on time, you have the option of negotiating a Time to Pay with HMRC.

 The interviewer will also use this opportunity to advise you of your rights, and what the penalties may be if you don’t keep to the arrangement or falsify information.

-HMRC will make its decision based on the information provided, HMRC will make its decision.
+HMRC will make its decision based on the information provided.
 If your offer is for 3-6 months, this can usually be arranged over the phone.
 If you’re trying to negotiate more than this (e.g. a 12-month arrangement), you'll need expert help and it will take longer to facilitate.

 If HMRC thinks you can pay …You will have to pay immediately.
 This usually takes place over the phone, by debit or credit card.